The Prodigy

 Fully programmable architecture

-The system provides a well-developed user interface, in which the user can program transmit and receive parameters or sequences for various research applications.
-Users do not need to have programming skills for use and so are able to focus on their research right away.
+The system provides a well-developed user interface, in which the user can program transmit and receive parameters and sequences for various research applications.
+Users do not need to have programming skills to use the Prodigy and so are able to focus on their research right away.
+In addition to the graphic user interface, C#, Matlab, and Python can also be used to program this flexible system.

 Measurement tools

-The software provides a variety of measurement tools for all the various image modes.
+The software provides a variety of measurement tools for various imaging modes.
 These tools include measurements of geometry, displacement, velocity, acceleration, and heart rate.

 Triggered imaging (in/out) for integration with external devices